nurakawa/nk.github.io/Courses.markdown

 Some info about what i've done in college.
 The hyperlinks may take you to outdated iterations of the course but it's just to provide an example on the course material.

-(this only contains my junior courses and will contain my senior courses next fall. everything here is my opinion)
+(this only contains my junior year courses since my first two years of college wasn't too interesting. everything here is just my opinion, don't be mad)

 Fall 2022